helenmurugan/the-groomers-network/README.md

 </details>

 ### Registration
+* The registration page has input fields for username, optional email address, and password.
+* There is also a link to sign in, if the user already has an account.
+* When signed in, a popup message will inform the user 'Successfully signed in as {username}'.

 <details><summary>Registration Images</summary>
 <img src="documentation/sign-up.png">
 </details>

 ### Login
+* Users who are already registered can sign in from the login page by inputting their username and password.
+* There is also a link to sign up, if the user does not have an account.
+* When signed in, a popup message will inform the user 'Successfully signed in as {username}'.

 <details><summary>Login Images</summary>
 <img src="documentation/login.png">
 </details>

 ### User Profile
+* A user profile is automatically created, using signals, when a user registers for an account.
+* On My Profile page the user can view their profile, initially it will be empty, other than the username that was used to sign up; the username is the only field that cannot be edited.
+* Selecting Edit Profile, will open the Edit Profile Form.
+* The user can input their details for full name, company name, location and bio.
+Then select to Save Changes or Cancel; in either case the user will be redirected to their profile page.
+* The form fields are validated with maximum character length (detailed in the Manual Testing section of [TESTING.md](/TESTING.md)) to prevent users entering excessively long data.
+* If changes have been saved, they will immediately appear on the Profile page and a popup message will inform the user 'Your profile has been updated!'

 <details><summary>My Profile Images</summary>
 <img src="documentation/profile.png">
 </details>
 <details><summary>Update My Profile Form</summary>
 <img src="documentation/update-profile.png">
 </details>

 ### Posts/Home Page
+* The Home page displays posts that have been created by users and/or admin.
+* On the Home page, each post features the following information:
+    * Featured image or placeholder if no image has been uploaded.
+The placeholder used is the AI labrador to be consistent with the image on the landing page.
+    * Author
+    * Title
+    * Tagline (optional)
+    * Date and time published
+    * Heart icon with number of likes
+    * Speech bubble icon with number of comments
+* Up to six posts are displayed on a page, with Next and Prev buttons to move between pages.
+* For medium and large screens, the posts are displayed in rows of three, with images appearing as equally-sized squares.
+* For small screens, posts appear in a single column and span the width of the screen.
+* Users can click on the image or title to view a post.
+* Users can click on the author to view another users profile.

 <details><summary>Home Images</summary>
 <img src="documentation/home.png">
 </details>

+* From the Home page users can select the Create a Post button, which is located at the top of the page for ease of use.
+* This will open a Create a Post Form where users can create a post by inputting the following information.
+    * Title
+    * Tagline (optional)
+    * Content
+    * Image (optional)
+* For good UX, the mandatory fields are marked with an asterisk.
+* The form fields are validated with maximum character length (detailed in the Manual Testing section of [TESTING.md](/TESTING.md)) to prevent users entering excessively long data.
+* Validation errors will appear if a user tries to submit a form with mandatory fields empty (detailed in the Manual Testing section of [TESTING.md](/TESTING.md)).
+* Users can select to Submit the form or to Cancel, in either case the user is redirect to the Home page.
+* If a post has been created, a popup message will inform the user 'Your post has been published!', and the new post will appear at the top of the home page.

 <details><summary>Create a Post Form</summary>
 <img src="documentation/create-post.png">